Galacticai/GoTask/README.md

 # GoTask

-To-Do list with state management and firebase integration
+Note taking app with state management and Supabase integration.
+And end-to-end encryption to protect your data on the already-secure database.

 Made in Flutter